losinstreak/losinstreak/README.md

 <p align="center">
-hello my names maikol or michael
+hello my names maikol or michael (but you should call me Vox or any other kin name)
 </p>
 <p align="center">
   i'm a fictionkin, but really attached to my identity and such, so please don't be weird